damontecres/Wholphin/README.md

-# Dolphin - an OSS Android TV client for Jellyfin
+# Wholphin - an OSS Android TV client for Jellyfin

 This is an Android TV client for [Jellyfin](https://jellyfin.org/).
 It aims to provide a Plex inspired UI experience for users migrating from Plex to Jellyfin.